What is password spraying?

 Businesses cannot rely on obsolete or point solutions to fight password spraying attacks, as not only do they fail to provide the needed protection but can also add to the long-term costs.
 Instead, they need a long-term approach that can enable them to disrupt fraud and put a stop to these large scale attacks.

-Arkose Labs adopts a zero tolerance to fraud approach, which helps eliminate fraud and preserve user experience.
+Arkose Labs adopts a zero tolerance to fraud approach, which helps identify suspicious activity while preserving user experience.
 The Arkose Labs solution shifts the attack surface to its network and instead of blocking any user - good or bad - it affords them an opportunity to prove their authenticity.
-The platform combines risk-based decisioning with intelligent step-up to clarify whether or not a good customer’s digital footprint has been corrupted by the fraudsters through the following steps:
+The platform combines risk-based decisioning with intelligent step-up to clarify whether or not a good customer’s digital footprint has been corrupted through the following steps:

 Classify and Triage

 Arkose Labs classifies and segments traffic based on the risk profile.
 The platform triages traffic on the basis of its likelihood of being a legitimate user, bot, or human sweatshop, and provides actionable intelligence to inform the system of any secondary screening required and the type of enforcement required.